andrewteall/pi-eeprom-programmer/README.md

 ## __License__
-This project is licensed under the [MIT-0 License](LICENSE).
-You are free to use, modify, and distribute the project according to the terms of the license.
+This repository is licensed under the [MIT-0 License](LICENSE) for everything not contained in the hardware folder and it's sub folders.
+For all files and folders in the hardware folder and it's sub folders, they are lcensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+You are free to use, modify, and distribute the project according to the terms of these licenses.